Vermont Unisex

 Popularity: · Trend: → Stable

-Meaning: French: green mountain; English: from the green mountain
+Meaning: French: green mountain; Native American: place of the green mountains

 Historical & Cultural Background